How To Treat wrinkle Infections in Dogs - Skin Fold Infections

 Using Banixx to treat wrinkle infection

 Regardless of the cause, these infections are uncomfortable for your dog and while trying to get some relief from the itch or pain, he may rub excessively and cause even more problems.
 For immediate relief from the discomfort of wrinkle infections, whether facial or elsewhere, treat your dog with a gentle, soothing application of Banixx Pet Care.
 Banixx is non-toxic and has no clinical odor or sting to alarm or frighten your dog, making treatment a breeze for both dog and owner.
 And, because Banixx is a topical solution - not a medication for dog wrinkles - it’s totally safe to use Banixx in conjunction with any prescribed antibiotic; therefore, there is no risk of over-medicating your dog with Banixx.
-Find Banixx near you or buy online.
+Buy Banixx or buy online.

 How to apply Banixx to your dog's wrinkle/skin fold infections